NVIDIA/NeMo-Curator/tutorials/dapt-curation/README.md

 ## Usage

-Please follow the instructions in the README on using docker image and installing the NeMo Curator package.
+Please follow the instructions in NeMo Curator's [README](https://github.com/NVIDIA/NeMo-Curator?tab=readme-ov-file#nemo-framework-container) to run the NeMo Framework Container and install the NeMo Curator package.
 Then, install the following dependencies for running the DAPT tutorial:

 ```bash
 cd NeMo-Curator/tutorials/dapt-curation/code/